bisakhmondal/blog.bisakh/data/blog/gsoc-chromium-2021.md

 Here is the list of CLs with brief info that I worked on during the GSoC coding period from June 7 to August 16.

 ✅️ [CL:3056633](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3056633) : **`servo` package migration from remote to common**.
-Remote tests relies on gRPC to communicate with DUT for policy testing but certainly there are some cases which only require a servo connection in local tests, e.g. test that doesn't require a restart.
+Remote tests rely on gRPC to communicate with DUT for policy testing but certainly, some cases only require a servo connection in local tests, e.g. test that doesn't require a restart.
 In my case, with this change, _PeakShift_, _BatterCharge_ & _AdvancedBatterCharge_ has been made possible to write as local tests.

 ✅️ [CL:2987941](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/2987941) : **Battery Charge - Drain Utilities**.
-Implements the required functionality to ensure the DUT is within a required batter range to satisfy the requirements of certain power policies.
+Implements the required functionality to ensure the DUT is within the required batter range to satisfy the requirements of certain power policies.

 ✅️ [CL:3058137](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3058137) : **Peak Shift Local Policy Tests**.
-Test the behaviour of the `DevicePowerPeakShiftEnabled` power management policy that if enabled reduces AC usage in peak hours.
+It tests the behaviour of the `DevicePowerPeakShiftEnabled` power management policy that if enabled, reduces AC usage in peak hours.

 ✅️ [CL:3064937](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3064937) : **Battery Charge Mode Local Policy Test**.
-Test the behaviour of the `DeviceBatteryChargeMode` power management policy that if enabled minimizes battery stress and wear-out by using _standard charge/ fast charge/ adaptive charge_ depending upon the policy enrollment value.
+It tests the behaviour of the `DeviceBatteryChargeMode` power management policy that if enabled, minimizes battery stress and wear-out by using _standard charge/ fast charge/ adaptive charge_ depending upon the policy enrollment value.

 ✅️ [CL:3071878](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3071878) : **Advanced Battery Charge Mode Local Policy Test**.
-Test the behaviour of the `DeviceAdvanced BatteryChargeModeEnabled` power management policy that if enabled maximizes the battery health by using a standard charging algorithm and other techniques during non-working hours.
+It tests the behaviour of the `DeviceAdvanced BatteryChargeModeEnabled` power management policy that if enabled, maximizes the battery health by using a standard charging algorithm and other techniques during non-working hours.

 ✅️ [CL:2973093](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/2973093) : **Boot on AC Remote Policy Test**.
-Test the behaviour of the `DeviceBootOnAcEnabled` policy that if enabled reboots the DUT from power off state when connected to an AC power supply.
+It tests the behaviour of the `DeviceBootOnAcEnabled` policy that if enabled, reboots the DUT from a power-off state when connected to an AC power supply.

 ✅️ [CL:3075461](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3075461) : **USB Power Share Remote Policy Test**.
-Test the behaviour of the `DeviceUsbPowerShareEnabled` policy that if enabled shares power through `USB VBUS` in power off state.
+It tests the behaviour of the `DeviceUsbPowerShareEnabled` policy that if enabled, shares power through `USB VBUS` in a power-off state.

 🚧 [CL:3090465](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3090465) : **Wilco Device Setup Documentation**.
-It provides the elaborate details of the test lab setup and summarizes important facts of servo devices required for writing and debugging power management policies.
-Effectively, it fills the gap as a setup guide that we are lacking in autotest.
+It provides elaborate details of the test lab setup and summarizes important facts of servo devices required for writing and debugging power management policies.
+Effectively, it fills the gap as a setup guide that we lack in autotest.

 ---

 The planned GSoC milestones have been achieved with the aforelisted CLs.
 Out of curiosity, I spent some time implementing `DeviceRebootOnShutdown` policy tests and migrating Wilco DTC remote tests to local in tast with the required changes.

 🚧 [CL:3080647](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3080647) : **Reboot on Shutdown Remote Policy Tests**.
-If enabled, the policy replaces all shutdown buttons in the ui with restart buttons.
+If enabled, the policy replaces all shutdown buttons in the UI with restart buttons.

 🚧 [CL:3088795](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3088795) : **Wilco DTC Enrolled Fixtures**.
 Provides a fixture with `Wilco DTC VM` & `Supportd` daemon running returns chrome & fakedms object for policy enrollment.